 Losing someone you loved can turn your world upside down.

-Creating Conversations in Croydon is a collaborative community project run in partnership with St Christopher’s, Age UK Croydon and Cruse Croydon with the aim of helping people of all ages talk more openly about death, dying and planning for end of life.
+Creating Conversations in Croydon is a collaborative community project run by St Christopher’s in partnership with Age UK Croydon and Cruse Croydon.
+The aim of the project is to help people of all ages talk more openly about death, dying and their plans for end of life.

 It has been funded by Croydon Clinical Commissioning group to support the people of Croydon to begin the process of change.

-This proactive project aims to inform and encourage people when it comes to talking about and considering their end of life wishes including where they would like to die, understanding the legal medical directives, reflecting on what they want for their funeral and sharing their wishes with family and friends.
-Research has shown that this gives everyone involved peace of mind and reduces family conflicts.
+This proactive project aims to inform and encourage people to think and talk about their end of life wishes and choices including where they would like to die, understanding the legal medical directives involved, reflecting on their funeral wishes and, above all else, sharing their wishes with family and friends.
+Research has shown this gives all involved peace of mind and reduces family conflicts.